swarmstack/swarmstack/README.md

 ## NETWORK URLs:

-Connect to port 80 on any Docker swarm host and authenticate with your ADMIN_PASSWORD to to see this set of links:
+Connect to http://host:80 on any of your Docker swarm nodes and authenticate with your ADMIN_PASSWORD to see these links:

 DevOps Tools:     | Port(s):                  | Distribution/Installation
 ---------------- | -------------------------- | ---------------